Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 the CPU.
 Instead, the trampoline will point to the new plugin function, which will be executed.

-This system is extremely powerful, allowing plugin developers to override any behavior of the existing application.
+This system is both extremely powerful and potentially dangerous.
+It allows plugin developers to override any behavior of the existing application, providing potentially new and expected functionality, but also allows overriding any security implementations the program might have.
 For ReSet, this would likely not make much sense, as ReSet does not offer much functionality at its core, instead, ReSet intends to provide extend-ability.

 A mock example Hyprland plugin written in Rust can be seen in
 @ExhibitABICompatibility, specifically @hyprland_plugin_rust.